giocapeli/recipeApp-frontend/README.md

 #### A - As a User, I want to:

-- Fill a form with some ingredients I have in my pantry/fridge and get suggestions of recipes that use that ingredient.
+- Fill a form with some ingredients I have in my pantry/fridge and get suggestions of recipes that use that ingredient, sorted by number of matches.
 - Select one recipe and get a full list of ingredients.
+- Be able to check more ingredients that I also have on the list.
 - I also receive the complete recipe that I can share / print.

 #### B - As a logged User, I want to: